 Often confused with a secretary or administrative assistant, office managers in many companies operate at a high level with one of the most challenging jobs in the company.
 Office managers typically lead and work closely with other department heads to build a healthy work environment.

-If you are looking for this type of work, you can dramatically improve your chances by knowing which of your skills and experiences to highlight during the application and interview process.
+Those looking to hire an office manager are going to be selective.
+If you desire this type of work, you can improve your chances of getting hired by knowing which of your skills and experiences to highlight during the application and interview process.

 Not all office manager positions require exactly the same skill set.
-Much will depend on how many office assistants you must supervise, how many people use the office you'll manage, and what kinds of software and other systems your employer uses.
+Much depends on how many office assistants you must supervise, how many people use the office you'll manage, and what kinds of software and other systems your employer uses.

 Approving formal requisitions, conducting general business operations and maintaining paperwork and personnel records may fall into your jurisdiction as well.

 - Information Management

 - Conflict Resolution

 Part of your role will be to find ways to do your job better.
 If you can identify inefficiencies in how your office runs and provide solutions, you may be able to save your employer a lot of money and save your colleagues a lot of aggravation.

 A great office manager will continually ask herself, regarding all processes, practices, and procedures, “Does this make sense?
 Is this the best we can do?”
 It is recommended to include a list of analytic skills on your resume.

 - Process Management